jhwohlgemuth/Win7ools/README.md

 cl.add(items)
 cl.save()
 ```
-*win7ools.pdf can check, uncheck, and highlight items.
+*win7ools.pdf can check, un-check, and highlight items.
 One and two-column format is supported.*

 **Use win7ools.ipl to print names of installed software:**
 ```python